PokemonGoMap/RocketMap/docs/advanced-install/docker.md

     -ns
 ```

-The difference here being: we are launching with the -ns flag, which means that this container will only run the searcher and not the webserver (front-end), because we can use the webserver from the first container.
-That also means we can get rid of the -p 5000:5000, as we dont need to expose that port anymore.
+The difference here being: we are launching with the `-ns` flag, which means that this container will only run the searcher and not the webserver (front-end), because we can use the webserver from the first container.
+That also means we can get rid of `-p 5000:5000`, as we dont need to bind that port anymore.

-If for some reason you would like this container to launch the webserver as well, simply remove the -ns flag and add back the -p, with a different pairing as 5000 will be already taken in the host, such as -p 5001:5000.
+If for some reason you would like this container to launch the webserver as well, simply remove the `-ns` flag and add back the `-p`, with a different pairing as 5000 will be already taken in the host, such as -p 5001:5000.

 ### External Access